 How do I fix the Disconnected Server on Modern Warfare?

-To fix the Disconnected Server error on Modern Warfare, make sure the problem is not from the server-side.
-If it is not a server error, try restarting your PC and the game, restarting or resetting your router to clear cache, installing pending Windows updates, and troubleshooting network problems.
+To fix the Disconnected Server error on Modern Warfare, make sure the problem is not from the server side.
+If it is not a server error, try restarting your PC and the game, restarting or resetting your router to clear the cache, installing pending Windows updates, and troubleshooting network problems.
 Other than that, you can try changing your region to get away with the error.

 Hope this helps!